Sorry, That's Not a Secret Doorway You're Looking at on Mars

 This story is part of Welcome to Mars, our series exploring the red planet.

 You know what I'd love?
 Definitive proof of alien life on Mars.
-Give me tentacle monsters, a civilization of aliens living in underground bunkers.
+Give me tentacle monsters and a civilization of aliens living in underground bunkers.
 Make my sci-fi fantasies come true.
-A recent NASA Curiosity rover image of an odd rock formation on the red planet has led to some fun speculation, but it's not proof of alien activity.
-Drat.
+A recent NASA Curiosity rover image of an odd rock formation on the red planet has led to fun speculation, but it's not proof of alien activity.
+Darn.

 Goofy Mars rocks are the spice of life for me, and this one is a delight.
 I came across it Tuesday in a since-removed Reddit discussion asking what might have caused a doorway-like cutout on the side of a Mars hill.
 The view comes from a series of raw images captured by Curiosity's mast-mounted camera on May 7.